nickr01/Rust-XXX/README.md

 # RustXXX README

+## Status

+transport is working
+proto_FT8 is WIP and incomplete

 ## Acknowledgement

 This project, standing on the shoulders of giants, builds on the amazing work of Joe Taylor - K1JT, Jordan Sherer - KN4CRD, and many other contributions.